Scholarship and Research

 Scholarship and research are essential components of the University’s enterprise.
 Pushing the frontiers of knowledge and addressing real-world problems, Princeton scientists and scholars conduct research across the spectrum of intellectual inquiry.
 Every member of the faculty engages in research, and each year the members of the faculty publish more than 3,000 scholarly documents.
 In addition, graduate students and undergraduates pursue independent research.
 While many research projects begin with individual scholars and scientists working within their academic departments, others arise from collaborations among traditional academic disciplines.

 The Office of the Dean for Research supports Princeton’s mission to be one of the leading research universities in the world by uniting people, resources and opportunities for the creation, preservation and transmission of knowledge.
 Within the Office of the Dean for Research are five departments that address different aspects related to scholarship and research.
 Research and Project Administration oversees the solicitation, acceptance and administration of research grants from government and other sources.
 Research Integrity and Assurance ensures that research activities involving human, animal and biohazardous agents are performed in compliance with applicable federal or state regulations and also reviews financial conflicts of interest.
 Laboratory Animal Resources provides humane care, research support and veterinary services for research animals based on a philosophy of compassion and respect.
-Technology Licensing supervises the patenting and licensing of discoveries made in Prince-ton laboratories.
+Technology Licensing supervises the patenting and licensing of discoveries made by University researchers.
 Corporate and Foundation Relations manages relationships with partners in the business community and with charitable foundations for the support of research projects.

 Princeton Plasma Physics Laboratory